Mississippi Kites on the Rio Grande

 The show lasted about a minute.
 Then, the male returned to his construction chores and the female remained in place – stone faced – as if the whole episode had never happened.
 I guess there are parallels between the animal and human worlds?

 The whole thing reminded me again how critically important it is for us to do everything we possibly can to preserve places for animals to do their thing.
 And, to tread lightly and with consideration in spaces where birds and other wildlife make their nests, burrows, etc. and raise their young each spring.
 Who would have ever predicted that these cottonwood trees that I curse every fall as they disperse their leaves all over the neighborhood, could host such a beautiful “wild kingdom” moment?
-All I now is that this afternoon, my neighbor and I will tip a Modelo Especial in honor of one of the most special moments in my bird watching career.
+All I know is that this afternoon, my neighbor and I will tip a Modelo Especial in honor of one of the most special moments in my bird watching career.

 PS: The above are just my observations and unscientific conclusions.
-I’m still researching this behavior, while it seems pretty clear, I cannot yet find any confirmation that males are the primary nest builders.
+I’m still researching this behavior, and while it seems pretty clear, I cannot yet find any confirmation that males are the primary nest builders.
 If you know anything about this, please contact me.

 MS Kite Range Map